frantoro10/project-tecnicatura-argbroker/readme.md

 # ARGBroker - README

+#English:
+## Purpose

+The ARGBroker application for stock investment allows users to invest and perform buy/sell stock transactions efficiently.
+It is designed to simulate a basic investment system, providing a simple and accessible user experience for those who wish to manage and visualize their assets and stock transactions.

+## Context

+This project is a learning exercise in console application development, designed to consolidate knowledge in Python, relational database management (MySQL), design patterns such as DAO (Data Access Object), and PEP 8 naming conventions.
+The application was developed in an educational environment to demonstrate how to integrate a simple and solid backend with a functional console interface, allowing the registration and management of user and investment data.

+## Scope

+The application covers the following key functionalities:

+#### User Management:
+Users can register, log in, and recover passwords.
+User profile information is stored and managed.

+#### Stock Purchase and Sale Transactions:
+Investors can choose from a list of available stocks to buy and manage the stocks they own to sell, with a commission percentage applied to each transaction.

+#### Portfolio Visualization:
+Users can view the stocks in their portfolio with detailed information such as the number of shares and their current value.

+#### Database Connection:
+The application uses a MySQL database to securely store all user and transaction information, with CRUD operations implemented using the DAO pattern.

+This project is limited to console data handling and does not include a graphical user interface.
+Transactions are simulated without any connection to real stock markets.

+## Installation and Usage

+#### Requirements:

+- Python 3.x
+- MySQLConnector (check `requirements.txt`)

+#### Setup:

+- Clone the repository.
+- Create a database in MySQL, run the table creation script (`arg_broker.sql`), and execute the `data_mock` script to insert sample data.
+- Configure the connection credentials in the `config.ini` file to enable the connection via `db_conn` located in the `utils` folder.

+#### Execution:

+From the terminal, run:
+python main.py

+## Project Structure
+#### models:
+Contains the data model classes.

+#### dao:
+Implements the DAO design pattern to handle data connection and manipulation.

+#### views:
+Contains the views that present user options and manage the console interface.

+#### utils:
+Includes utilities such as the database connection (db_conn).

+#### main.py: Main file to run the application.

+# Spanish:

 ## Proposito

 La aplicación ARGBroker para la inversión de Acciones, permite a los usuarios invertir y realizar transacciones de compra y venta de acciones de manera eficiente.
 Está diseñada para simular un sistema de inversión básico, proporcionando una experiencia de usuario sencilla y accesible para quienes deseen administrar y visualizar sus activos y transacciones de acciones.